 It depends on your insurance coverage.
 Dental insurance may have orthodontic coverage.
 Medical Insurance may have Sleep Apnea coverage.
 We can not bill medical insurance but we will provide the correct procedure codes and a medical insurance claim form so patients can file the claims themselves.

 How can I get Diagnosed with OSA?

 First, come in for a consultation and we can recommend a home sleep study.
 We believe home sleep studies are the most accurate since they are performed in the normal home environment.
 The home sleep studies are read by board certified sleep doctors (medical doctors).
 Dentists can provide therapies to improve the airway, but only a sleep medical can diagnose SA.

-Natural Dentist Associates is one of the topmost holistic dentistry clinic specializing in the holistic sleep apnea treatment helping patients with a healthy natural dental health for 25+ years.
+Maryland Holistic Dentist is one of the topmost holistic dentistry clinic specializing in the holistic sleep apnea treatment helping patients with a healthy natural dental health for 25+ years.